chinapedia/wikipedia.abstract.en/Page/Epistle_to_the_Romans.md

 Contents

-Codex_Alexandrinus_088a_-_Ro_1,1_ff.jpg]]This essay-letter composed by Paul was written to a specific audience at a specific time; to understand it, the situations of both Paul and the recipients must be understood.
+]]This essay-letter composed by Paul was written to a specific audience at a specific time; to understand it, the situations of both Paul and the recipients must be understood.

 Prologue (1:1–15)